Women and HIV in Lesotho

 Young people and HIV in Lesotho

-Prevention of mother-to-child transmission (PMTCT) has had a significant impact in reducing new HIV infections, from 4,400 new child infections in 2009 to 3,400 in 2013.
-Despite the reduction, HIV treatment coverage for children living with HIV remains low at around 15% for children aged 0-14 years.
-Progress has been made in decreasing the number of deaths among HIV-positive children under the age of five from 23% in 2009 to 18% in 2013.1
+mother-to-child transmission (PMTCT) has had a significant impact in reducing new HIV infections, from 4,400 new child infections in 2009 to 1,300 in 2015.
+Progress has also been made in decreasing the number of deaths among HIV-positive children under the age of five from 860 in 2004 to 260 in 2014.

 Prisoners and HIV in Lesotho